timmmlim/cs50w/README.md

 # CS50w-Project 0

-This repository contains the code for the first assignment in CS50's Web Programming with Python and Javascript
+This repository contains the code for the first assignment in CS50's Web Programming with Python and Javascript - create a clone of Google's search page.

 link: https://cs50.harvard.edu/web/2020/.